Damon118/MS1/README.md

 - English speaking.
 - Has an interest in gardening or horticulture.
 - Has disposbale income and is willing to invest in their garden.
-- Lives in Ireland or Northern Ireland
+- Lives in Ireland or Northern Ireland.
-- If living abroad, not adverse to shipping fees due to the nature (size and weight) of the product
+- If living abroad, not adverse to shipping fees due to the nature (size and weight) of the product.

 #### Visitors to this website are searching for:

-- Products to augment their garden and improve their gardening techniques and methods
+- Products to augment their garden and improve their gardening techniques and methods.
-- Education on the benefits and purpose of plant supports
+- Education on the benefits and purpose of plant supports.
-- A point of contact to discuss their requirements and receive advice
+- A point of contact to discuss their requirements and receive advice.

 #### This project is the best way to help them achieve these things because:

-- Clear and concise information is provided on the purpose and benefits of using the product
+- Clear and concise information is provided on the purpose and benefits of using the product.
-- Appealing and attractive images of the product in use are present in the gallery
+- Appealing and attractive images of the product in use are present in the gallery.
-- Garden centre and supplier websites in Ireland are typically limited and have poor UX
+- Garden centre and supplier websites in Ireland are typically limited and have poor UX.
-- This project has good UX and is tailored to it's target market through ease of navigation, aesthetically pleasing content and contact form for expert advice and consultation if required
+- This project has good UX and is tailored to it's target market through ease of navigation, aesthetically pleasing content and a contact form for expert advice and consultation if required.

 #### As a new user I need to: